-Educational Partner(s) Process for Engagement 5/6/24 - Held awards ceremony for students and their families.
-Awards given for credit completion over 4 credits per LP, completion of CTE pathway/dual enrollment.
-Community Liaison shared community resources.
-A parent expressed they appreciate our dedication to students.
-SELPA/Special Education Local Plan Area School Board DE 9/3/24 - The Superintendent shared school performance from the start of the year, including credit completion and the one-year graduation cohort results from 2023-2024 school year.
+Educational Partner(s) Process for Engagement The El Dorado Charter SELPA requests the participation of parents of students with disabilities in the SELPA Community Advisory Committee (CAC).
+The SELPA Program Specialists were provided a copy of the LCAP for consultation on the alignment of LCAP activities with the annual assurances support plan.
+School Board 9/3/24 - The Superintendent shared school performance from the start of the year, including credit completion and the one-year graduation cohort results from 2023-2024 school year.
 Memo Velasco provided a presentation on a recent LCAP-funded experiential learning trip the students took to Washington D.C.
 He also shared about recent learning center events, including a visit by Riverside Councilmember Sean Mill, free haircuts, backpack giveaways, and cooling centers.
 12/10/24 - The Superintendent shared school performance through Learning Period 4 of the current school year.
 She shared professional developments that had been held by the site leaders.
-Colin Opseth shared a Title 1 Schoolwide Program report and Program Evaluation.
+LCAP Coordinator shared a Title 1 Schoolwide Program report and Program Evaluation.
 Explained how literacy programs are being used to support Title I for all students as Alta Vista is a schoolwide Title I school.
 Gave examples of the literacy supports provided to students via personnel and curriculum/testing systems.
 NWEA student participation rates were shared and how they feed into intervention programs, early identification of students with needs, and how NWEA supports EL and RFEP student monitoring.
-Colin Opseth shared participation rates in PAC and ELAC meetings, and annual 2023-2024 school year survey responses.
-2/20/25 - Colin Opseth shared the 2024-2025 Mid-Year LCAP report and how the school uses the funds from the LCFF.
+LCAP Coordinator shared participation rates in PAC and ELAC meetings, and annual 2023-2024 school year survey responses.
+2/20/25 - LCAP Coordinator shared the 2024-2025 Mid-Year LCAP report and how the school uses the funds from the LCFF.
 He shared progress on Goal 1 through Goal 4.
 3/6/25 - The Superintendent shared the progress on ADA, enrollment, credit completion, and one-year graduation cohort progress through Learning Period 7.
-Colin Opseth shared the California Dashboard report that included areas of strength and improvement.
-Explained
+LCAP Coordinator shared the California